 Scene one: Overture

 Young girl opens magazine.
 Does she react to the airbrushed cheeks or the accentuated cleavage?
 Does the model’s wardrobe or her tiny wrists make her feel inadequate?
-You would certainly think about it If you’ve been bombarded with Feminist theories in opposition to the media’s portrayal of a woman.
+If you’ve been bombarded with Feminist theories in opposition to the media’s portrayal of a woman.
 But I think the bigger question is WHY do women see themselves inferior, why is it that people see a model and perfection synonymously?

 Is the model to blame for this?
 Shall we gather our torch and pitchforks and burn her at the stake?
 Are the photographers and the makeup artists the ones who at blame?
 The true witches and warlocks of the fashion industry must be tried and subject to cruel and unusual treatment for the objectification of women everywhere.